miegli/yalento-fullstack/README.md

 ## Yalento fullstack

 This awesome package creates a fullstack web application.
 Angular as the frontend and firebase as the backend.
+There is a simple but fully automated workflow with swagger definitions from that integration tests and models are automatically generated.
+With this package, the Swagger sample project http://editor.swagger.io/ can be implemented in a few minutes.

 - Automated integration tests (swagger definitions against backend)
 - Including bitbucket pipeline
 - Automated generation of models and json-schema based on swagger definitions